Learn from FuseBase professionals and select the best tool for your projectBook a demo

 Remember, long and off-topic meetings can lead to a decrease in employee engagement and team morale.
 Better double-check and ensure the time spent on the meeting is worth it and no one’s productivity suffers.

 3. Prepare an outcome-focused agenda

 You already found out that planning the meeting agenda is vital.
 It falls on the shoulder of the leader and is a very responsible process.
 Make sure you don’t forget any of the following detail while considering the agenda for your upcoming meeting:

 Creating a meeting agenda can take some time which you as a leader may lack.
-Fortunately, in Nimbus Platform you can find the entire gallery of templates dedicated to productivity, planning and more.
+Fortunately, in FuseBase (formerly Nimbus) you can find the entire gallery of templates dedicated to productivity, planning and more.

-You can also create an interactive presentation on Nimbus pages where you explain project plans, show demos, check out your team progress and productivity, and brainstorm new ideas.
+You can also create an interactive presentation on FuseBase pages where you explain project plans, show demos, check out your team progress and productivity, and brainstorm new ideas.

 Don’t forget to involve all the teammates in the meeting.
 This way they won’t be bored and increase their productivity after the meeting.
 You can ask the attendees get prepared for the meeting.

 For this, create tasks in Nimbus Platform before your meeting starts.
 Let your colleagues research and discover the meeting topic first and be ready for the discussion.
 Add these tasks to the page with meeting agenda, set deadlines for preparations and assign people who will be involved in the research.